 For details, see www.nmci.ie

 Degree holders who achieve the specified level of academic performance are eligible to apply for entry to the one year add-on

-How do I go about getting a Shipping Company to sponsor me while I am in College?
+How do I go about getting a training berth to sponsor me while I am in college?